Andria35/GoGreen/README.md

 ### 4. Pull the FlowerClassifier CoreML file using Git LFS
 - git lfs pull

-In order you have problem with pulling file from git lfs, or you simply dont want to install git lfs extension on your machine (abandon steps 2-4), you can download FlowerClassifier file from given google drive link, and manually replace FlowerClassifier file in GoGreen folder, with downloaded file: https://drive.google.com/drive/folders/1SiuGoVLoeECHhjMlVx_aRQbLVvNnrgnX?usp=drive_link
+In case you encounter difficulties pulling the file from Git LFS, or if you prefer not to install the Git LFS extension on your machine (abandon steps 2-4), you can download the FlowerClassifier file directly from the provided Google Drive link.
+After downloading the file, manually replace the FlowerClassifier file in the GoGreen folder with the downloaded one.
+This ensures that the necessary file is available locally for the proper functioning of the application: https://drive.google.com/drive/folders/1SiuGoVLoeECHhjMlVx_aRQbLVvNnrgnX?usp=drive_link

 ## Features